 Prevents Teeth Loss And Hair Loss

-If your gums are weak and seem to let go of your teeth, eventually they're going to begin falling out.
+If your gums are weak and seem to let go of your teeth, eventually, they're going to begin falling out.
 A dental professional should be sought out.
-It's not a bad idea to use the clary sage essential oil for its astringent properties.
+It's not a bad idea to use clary sage essential oil for its astringent properties.

 It won't just strengthen the gums; it will also improve the skin tone, the muscles, and the hair follicles.
-It works well in preventing hair loss, enhancing your looks, and making you feel younger it works well.
+It works well in preventing hair loss, enhancing your looks, and making you feel younger.
 It works as an antioxidant and will improve sagging skin and reduce free radicals that are present in the body.

 Muscle cramps can be serious and indicate other underlying medical issues that may be dangerous to your health.
-Some cramps may be nerves that are compressed and giving inadequate blood flow or blocking the blood supply along with mineral deficiencies.
+Some cramps may be due to nerves that are compressed, leading to inadequate blood flow or blocking the blood supply, along with mineral deficiencies.
 If not properly addressed, they will continue and cause more cramps that are painful.

-Apply clary sage essential oil to help prevent septic wounds and infections from tetanus germs.
-Antiseptic in properties, it can help to protect a person after a surgical procedure.
-It works on wounds that work as hot spots too.
+Apply clary sage essential oil to help prevent septic wounds and infections from tetanus or germs.
+It is antiseptic, so it can help to protect a person after a surgical procedure.
+It works on wounds that are hot spots for infections, too.

-Clary Sage also works to reduce blood pressure by causing the veins and arteries to relax.
-It can, therefore, reduce the risk of a heart attack and stroke as well as brain hemorrhaging and atherosclerosis.
-It can also help to open up the vessels and allow for improved circulation that results in more oxygen to the body and organs which can boost the metabolic performance.
+Clary sage also works to reduce blood pressure by causing the veins and arteries to relax.
+It can, therefore, reduce the risk of a heart attack, stroke, as well as brain hemorrhaging, and atherosclerosis.
+It can also help open up the vessels and allow for improved circulation that results in more oxygen to the body and organs, which can boost metabolic performance.

 Atherosclerosis is a fancy word that means clogged arteries.
-When some cells die from triglycerides or too much cholesterol, they are clogged and inflamed in the arteries, and the blood vessels and plaque builds up.
-The white blood cells then attack the body and try to restore order, but this can further narrow the arteries.
-As the arteries narrow, the heart has to work harder to get the blood through the body, and the blood pressure can then rise.
-If there is stress on the body or a blood clot forms, this further narrows the arteries and a heart attack or a stroke may happen.
+When some cells, like triglycerides, die or cholesterol is clogged and stuck in inflamed tissues in the arteries and the blood vessels, plaque builds up.
+The white blood cells then attack the body and try to restore order, but this can further make the arteries narrow.
+As the arteries get more narrow, the heart has to work harder to get the blood through the body, and blood pressure can then rise.
+If there is stress on the body or a blood clot forms, this further makes the arteries narrow, and a heart attack or a stroke may happen.

-Clary sage is a Latin word for "Clarus" that means clear.
-As a Perennial herb, it grows from May to September and is native to the Mediterranean region and some areas of North Africa and even Central Asia.
-It can reach 4 to 5 feet in height.
+Clary sage is a Latin word for "clarus," which means clear.
+As a perennial herb, it grows from May to September and is native to the Mediterranean region and some areas of North Africa and even Central Asia.
+It can reach four to five feet in height.
 The stems are thick and square and covered in "hair."

 Clary sage is available in health food stores that sell oils.
-Remember that it should be 100 percent Clary sage and that you don't want any fillers or by-products in your oil.
-Check that the label states from the genus Salvia sclarea and make sure that it's from a reputable company when you purchase it.
+Remember that it should be 100 percent clary sage and that you don't want any fillers or by-products in your oil.
+Check that the label states that it's from the genus Salvia sclarea, and make sure that it's from a reputable company when you purchase it.